 Special Olympics Canada welcomes teams of athletes from across all provincial/territorial Chapters every two years on a rotational basis (Summer/Winter).

 Special Olympics International brings together national teams of qualifying athletes from around the world every two years (Summer/Winter).
-Learn more about the next World Games, taking place in Austria in March 2017.
+Learn more about the next World Games, taking place in Abu Dhabi in March 2019.

 Divisioning for Competition